The 10 Best Entry Level Marketing Jobs

 1. Marketing Coordinator

-It’s a perfect entry level marketing job for you if you love quantitative research and crunching numbers is your thing.
+This is a perfect entry level marketing job for you if you love quantitative research and crunching numbers is your thing.
 As a marketing coordinator, you’ll be primarily involved in developing and executing marketing strategies.

 This means you’ll get firsthand experience of understanding how ‘marketing’ actually works in a company.